Chapter 11 : Love rule #11

 “Hi Nanna, Merry Christmas,” I said halfheartedly, and she patted my hand before turning to the new arrivals, Percy and Audrey.
 I rolled my eyes and wandered into the kitchen.
 The smells of roasting and baking almost made me cry, it all smelt that delicious.
 Maybe I could have a whole plate of food today?

 “Hello dear,” a voice said from the table, and I saw Aunt Ginny seated with a cup of tea.

-“Merry Christmas, Aunty,” I said, walking over and pouring myself a glass of water.
+“Merry Christmas, Aunt Ginny.
+Hey Sophie” I said, walking over and pouring myself a glass of water.
 Water would fill me up and help me ignore the divine cooking smells.
-Before I could sit down, Jake walked in and so I walked straight out.
-He made my skin crawl, with the way he looked at me these days.
+Before I could sit down, Jake walked in and so I walked straight back out..

 Freddy appeared out of nowhere, and shocked me by wrapping me in a cuddle.
-“Merry Christmas, skinny Rose,” he said with a smile, and I clung to him.
-I couldn’t let go of him for fear of him seeing my teary eyes.
-Of course Freddy would get over everything on Christmas day, he was just that kind of guy.
+“Merry Christmas, skinny Rose,” he said with a smile, and I clung to him, not wanting to let go for fear of him seeing my teary eyes.
+A hug from Fred was just what I needed.

 “Merry Christmas Freddy,” I whispered, tearing myself away and disappearing upstairs.
-There was just too much going on down there; people everywhere, food, hateful friends and family.
-Happy people who didn’t see how torn apart I was.
-I carefully wiped my eyes on some tissue and retouched my make up with supplies that I’d shoved in my handbag before leaving home.
+I was starting to feel suffocated by the people and the food.
+Buying time, I carefully wiped my eyes on some tissue and retouched my make up with supplies that I’d shoved in my handbag before leaving home.